gigouni/nestjs-learning/README.md

 2. Add the `PowerService` to the `PowerModule`'s list of providers and exports
 3. Add the `PowerService` to the `RegulatorModule` 's list of imports
 4. Define the constructor method on `RegulatorService` and add `'PowerService'` to it

+#### 8.3.2.
+Injecting an entity

+1. Create an entity file and create a class in it thath lists all the properties that your entity will have
+2. Connect the eneity to its parent module, this creates a repository!
+3. Connect the entity to the root connection (`app.module.ts`)

 ## 9. Project examples